openpnp/openpnp/Developers-Guide.md

 ### Maven

 OpenPnP uses Maven for dependencies and building.
-You can get it at http://maven.apache.org/download.cgi#Installation.
+You can get it at http://maven.apache.org/download.cgi#.
+See http://maven.apache.org/install.html for additional information on installing it.
 Once installed, make sure you can run `mvn --version` from your command line with no errors.

 ## Compiling